 The AC Power Flow solution creates the base case for a contingency analysis that is performed for a pre-defined and pre-determined set of "n-1" and critical "n-2" outage conditions.
 The critical "n-2" outage conditions have been identified through operating procedures as creating binding constraints.
 The outage conditions are referred to as contingencies.
 The contingency analysis identifies line flow and voltage limit violations for each outage condition.
 If limit violations exist in the base case or for any contingency case, the constraints for the SCUC are redefined according to the AC network analysis and the SCUC solution is recalculated.
 This process is iterated until an optimized solution is attained, including the potential scenarios of resorting to constraint relaxation.
-Because multiple contingencies can exist to protect the same element from different outage conditions, the SCUC formulation of contingency will be priced in the market when the market solution requires the relaxation of these constraints.
+Because multiple contingencies can exist to protect the same element from different outage conditions, the SCUC formulation of contingencies ensures that all contingencies included are enforced but only the most limiting contingency will be priced in the market when the market solution requires the relaxation of these constraints.
 The Power Flow and contingency analysis are AC functions meaning they solve the non-linear circuit equations.
+This pair of functions is referred to as the AC network applications.

 The Market Analysis Engine is used for analyzing Energy and Ancillary Services scheduling, congestion management, intertie losses, and for calculating LMPs for the IFM and the RTM.
-For the IFM and the RTM, the Power Flow is initialized using distribution factors, outage schedules, and a Load forecast.
+For the IFM and the RTM, the Power Flow is initialized using distribution factors9, outage schedules, and a Load forecast.
 For the RTM analysis, the State Estimator solution from the EMS is transmitted to the IFM/RTM System and used to initialize the Power Flow.
 For the RTM, a Security Constrained Economic Dispatch (SCED) is used to determine the Dispatch of Participating Generating Units.
 The SCED is also a component of the Market Analysis Engine.

-&lt;sup>8 The Market Analysis Engine uses an iterative process between the SCUC Optimization and the AC Network Applications ("NA") functions.
+8 The Market Analysis Engine uses an iterative process between the SCUC Optimization and the AC Network Applications ("NA") functions.
 On the first iteration, SCUC performs an optimization without network constraints.
 NA then determines any violations of network constraints using the initial unconstrained optimization solution, as well as determining loss sensitivity factors and other AC power flow results, and returns the update to SCUC.
 SCUC repeats its optimization, with the updated knowledge of network constraints, in a second iteration.
 The same process can be repeated in the Day-Ahead Market as a third iteration, if NA identifies additional constraint violations at the end of the second iteration.

-&lt;sup>9 For IFM and other Day-Ahead Market purposes, distribution factors are initialized from a data library in the Supplemental Market Data Management (SMDM) application, outage schedules are initialized from the Outage Scheduler, and the Demand forecast is initialized from the Automated Load Forecasting System (ALFS).
+9 For IFM and other Day-Ahead Market purposes, distribution factors are initialized from a data library in the Supplemental Market Data Management (SMDM) application, outage schedules are initialized from the Outage Scheduler, and the Demand forecast is initialized from the Automated Load Forecasting System (ALFS).
 For FMM and other Real-Time Market runs, distribution factors are initialized from the state estimator solution, outage schedules are initialized from the Outage Scheduler, and the Demand forecast is initialized from the Very Short Term Load Predictor (VLSTP), which is a separate function within the market system.
 These data sources flow into the FNM Assembly process as shown in Exhibit 3-1.